tutinformatics/ofbiz-ui/README.md

 ```

 ## Run fully in docker
-_Only exposes port 80 to public, uses nginx to serve front_
+_Only exposes port 80 to public, uses nginx to serve front
+_Don't use this for now_
 ```bash
 # --< In backend repo >--